ignite/cli/docs/guide/token_factory.md

 ## Remove Delete Messages

-Since a created denom is subsequently handled by the Bank module like any other native denom, it should not be deletable.
+Since a created denom is subsequently handled by the `bank` module like any other native denom, it should not be deletable.
 Hence, remove all references to the Delete action of the scaffolded CRUD type.

 In order to remove the functionality to delete token, you will need to remove these functions from the `proto`, the `client`, the `keeper` and the `handler`.